sonus21/rqueue/docs/message-handling/producer-consumer.md

                                   +-----+
 ```

-An application can work in both modes(producer and consumer) but if application try to push message
+An application can work in both modes(`producer` and `consumer`) but if application try to push message
-to unknown queue then it would throw QueueDoesNotExist error.
-This error can be solved
+to unknown queue then it would receive `QueueDoesNotExist` error.
+This error can be solved using
-using `registerQueue` but there's a race condition in that case registered queues could be deleted.
+`registerQueue` but there's a race condition in that case registered queues could be deleted.
-So again you can receive QueueDoesNotExist error, you can avoid this error by listening to
+So again you can receive `QueueDoesNotExist` error, you can avoid this error by listening to
-RqueueBootStrapEvent, you should register queues only when your application receives bootstrap
+`RqueueBootStrapEvent`, you should register queues **only** when your application receives bootstrap
 event.

 ```java